mohdejaz/buckets/README.md

 - UnPost (reverse of above)
 - Refresh screen
 - Export selected transactions to CSV file
+- Filter transactions using sql where clause; use column headers as column names.
+For example amount > 100

 ## Notes
 1. This project uses JDatePicker available at https://github.com/JDatePicker/JDatePicker